ObelixSoftware/GrassyTime/README.md

 # Notes

+* Quickly using alert() for error messages or successful messages
 * Using react-dom 17.0.1 that is compatible with react 17.0.1 and react-native-web 0.17.7
 * Use terminate.sh if you ever want to terminate port 8081